N0ciple/n0ciple.github.io/_pages/about.md

 I worked at **Air France Operational Research** from 2018 to 2019, doing predictive maintenance on the A380 and A320 fleets.

 In 2019 I started a PhD under the supervision of [Hichem Sahbi](http://www-ia.lip6.fr/~sahbi/) at **Sorbonne University**, in the MLIA team of the LIP6.
-This PhD is realized in partnership with the **LIP6** and **Netatmo**, an enterprise designing smart and connected product for the house.
-My current researches focuses on neural network compression, pruning and sparsity in general.
+This PhD is realized in partnership with the **LIP6** and **Netatmo**, a company designing smart and connected products for the house.
+My current research focuses on neural network compression, pruning and sparsity in general.

 <br />